Northern Latitudinal Railway: Project in strategic planning documents

 The strategic programs of Russian Railways approved in the spring of 2019 - a Long-Term Development Program until 2025 with an Investment Program attached to it - speaks only of «strengthening the infrastructure» of two railways, Northern and Sverdlovsk, «within the framework of the project to create the Northern Latitudinal Railway».
-Accordingly, no specific sections or directions are given, in contrast, for example, to the same South Siberian Railway, which was included in the «modernization» package of the Transsib and is reflected in the investment program of Russian Railways within the fairly clear boundaries of the Artyshta - Mezhdurechensk - Taishet line.
+Accordingly, no specific sections or directions are given, in contrast, for example, to the same South Siberian Railway, which was included in the «modernization» package of the Transsib and is reflected in the investment program of Russian Railways within the fairly clear boundaries of the Artyshta - Mezhdurechensk - Tayshet line.

-Surprisingly, the state program «Socio-economic development of the Arctic zone of the Russian Federation», the last edition of which falls on the spring of 2020, does not clarify the understanding of the contours of the Northern Latitudinal Railway (undoubtedly one of the super-key infrastructure projects for the Russian Arctic).
+The state program «Socio-economic development of the Arctic zone of the Russian Federation», the last edition of which falls on the spring of 2020, does not clarify the understanding of the contours of the Northern Latitudinal Railway (undoubtedly one of the super-key infrastructure projects for the Russian Arctic).
 At the same time, curiously, the «Arctic» state program differs from Russian Railways in assessing the carrying capacity of the future line: from 20 million tons, given in the state program (and by 2020), to 23.9 million tons, declared in the investment program of Russian Railways.

 In the Spatial Planning Scheme of the Russian Federation in the field of federal transport, under the title of the Northern Latitudinal Railway, only the section Nadym - Pangody - Novy Urengoy - Korotchaevo is indicated.
 Construction on the Obskaya - Salekhard and Salekhard - Nadym lines is planned «within the framework of the investment project «Ural Industrial - Ural Polar»».
 On the whole, everything is correct, but in this case, the strategic planning document does not set at least the general boundaries of the Arctic railway corridor, considering it not as a complex, but in scattered details.

 And only in the departmental documents of the Ministry of Finance of Russia when approving budget classification codes for 2021 and for the planning period of 2022 and 2023.
 The northern latitudinal passage is finally taking shape: Obskaya - Salekhard - Nadym - Pangody - Novy Urengoy - Korotchaevo.